Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample_AnalyzeDocument.md

-# Analyze a document
+# Analyze a general document

-This sample demonstrates how to extract text, tables, styles, selection marks like radio buttons, entities, key-value pairs, and layout information from documents, without the need to train a model.
+This sample demonstrates how to extract text, tables, styles, selection marks like radio buttons, entities, key-value pairs, and layout information from general documents, without the need to train a model.

 To get started you'll need a Cognitive Services resource or a Form Recognizer resource.
 See [README][README] for prerequisites and instructions.